brickpool/logo/doc/PG-Protocol.md

 ### Query

-Status query from DTE to the LOGO device to query the operating mode.
+Status query from _DTE_ to the _LOGO!_ device to query the operating mode.

 Field Name | Code \(hex\) | Meaning
 --- | --- | ---